stac-utils/stac-fields/README.md

 * Shape (formats an array containing shape/size information, e.g. `proj:shape`)
 * Software (formats the list of software as defined in the processing extension)
 * TemporalExtent (array with two timestamps formatted as temporal range, see Timestamp) - add `shorten:  true` to the field spec to render a shorter version (i.e. date only)
-* TemporalExtents (array containing a temporal extent per element, which is rendere using `TemporalExtent`, see above)
+* TemporalExtents (array containing a temporal extent per element, which is rendered using `TemporalExtent`, see above)
 * Transform (makes 2D numerical arrays, e.g. the `proj:transform` field, better readable)
 * Timestamp (ISO8601 timestamp formatted according to local rules)
 * Url (Formats a STAC Link Object)